 - analyzing and quantifying various biochemical parameters in the body like blood sugar, cholesterol, uric acid, etc.

-- measurement and morphological assessment of blood components like red blood cells, white blood cells and platelets.
+- measurement and morphological assessment of blood components (complete blood count including red blood cells, white blood cells, and platelets).

-- culture and antibiotic senstivity of blood in case of septicemia.
+- culture and antibiotic sensitivity of blood in case of septicemia.

 - To collect blood for later uses, like blood donation.

-Veins pf the upper limb are preferred for venous blood samples.
+Veins of the upper limb are preferred for venous blood samples.
 Here are the commonly used veins for drawing venous blood or venipuncture.

 There are three prominent veins in the antecubital area (front of the elbow) suitable for venipuncture.
 These are the three main veins to draw blood.